My-Key/OdinUnflag/README.md

 ## Usage

-Just add to enum field or property
+Just add `UnflagEnum` attribute to enum field or property